John Tamargo

-John Felix Tamargo (born November 7, 1951) is a former Major League Baseball catcher and coach and long-time minor league manager.
+John Felix Tamargo (born November 7, 1951) is an American former professional baseball catcher, coach, and long-time minor league manager.
 He played all or part of five seasons in the majors from 1976 until 1980.
 He currently serves as the Latin America Field Coordinator for the Seattle Mariners organization.

 Playing career

 Tamargo was drafted out of Tampa Catholic High School by the New York Yankees in 1969, but did not sign, choosing instead to attend Georgia Southern University.
 He was drafted three more times in the next two years, but did not sign with a team until being drafted by the St. Louis Cardinals in the 6th round of the 1973 Major League Baseball draft.
 He made his major league debut with the Cardinals on September 3, 1976.
-He played in just 20 games with St. Louis from 1976–78.
+He played in just 20 games with St. Louis from 1976 to 1978.

 In July, 1978, San Francisco Giants catcher Mike Sadek was injured, and they acquired Tamargo from the Cardinals as a replacement.
 He spent the rest of the season with the Giants, splitting time with starting catcher Marc Hill.
 He started the 1979 season with the Giants, but was traded to the Montreal Expos on June 13.
 He was initially assigned to the minor league Denver Bears, but returned to the majors in August, but appeared in just 12 games over the remainder of the season.

 Tamargo spent the entire 1980 season with the Expos, the only full season he spent in the major leagues.
 Serving as backup to future Hall of Famer Gary Carter, he appeared in 37 games, batting .275.
 The following season he spent the entire season back with the Bears, his last season as a player.